These sweet potato black bean quesadillas are served hot off the skillet and loaded with flavor.

 - Experiment with different cheeses since it's the most important piece to a quesadilla.
 You may have to shop around to find a that perfect stretchy and melty vegan cheese!

 - If you're not serving the quesadillas right away, keep them warm in an oven set at 200 degrees F.

 - The best vegan cheese to emulate Oaxaca cheese is mozzarella or Monterey Jack.

 🍴 Tasting notes

-We love these vegan quesadillas, and we know you will too.
+We absolutely love making vegan quesadillas, and we know you will too.
 They're:

-If you try this quesadilla recipe, please rate it and leave us a comment below!
+If you try this sweet potato black bean quesadilla recipe, please rate it and leave us a comment below!
 Want to stay up-to-date with new recipes?
 Subscribe to our newsletter or connect with Broke Bank Vegan on social media.
 Happy eating!

 - Cutting board

 - Various sized mixing bowls

 - To begin, prep the corn tortillas by mixing masa harina with water and salt.
 Knead until you have a ball of dough, then pinch off small pieces (about the size of a golf ball).
 Cover the dough balls with a tea towel until you prepare the rest of the ingredients.